Spy Kids 3-D: Game Over: Cast

-Additionally, Salma Hayek appears as Francesca Giggles, Steve Buscemi appears as Romero, Bill Paxton appears as Dinky Winks, George Clooney appears as Devlin, Elijah Wood appears as The Guy, Selena Gomez appears as Waterpark Girl, Glen Powell appears as Long-fingered Boy, and James Paxton appears as Dinky Winks Jr.
+Additionally, Salma Hayek appears as Francesca Giggles, the wife of Donnagan who is keeping him in line after what happened in the last film as she was also mentioned that she dislikes some of his actions; Steve Buscemi appears as Romero, a scientist and creator of the hybrid animals who assists the Cortez family in the climax; Bill Paxton appears as Dinky Winks, the owner of the theme park Troublemakers who assists the Cortez family in the climax; George Clooney appears as Devlin, the President of the United States who was later impersonated by Toymaker; Elijah Wood appears as The Guy; Selena Gomez appears as a water park girl that Juni told the reason on why there's no water in the theme park; Glen Powell appears in his film debut as a long-fingered boy; and James Paxton appears as Dinky Winks Jr., the son of Dinky Winks who accompanies his father in the climax and witnesses him branding one of Toymakers' giant robots.

 Production

 Filming

-Filming took place from January 10 to April 2003.
+Filming took place from January 10, 2003, to April 2003.

 Green screen was widely used, with about 90% of the film being green screen footage.

 Music

 The film score was composed by Robert Rodriguez and is the first score for which he takes solo credit.
-Rodriguez also performs in the "Game Over" band, playing guitar, bass, keyboard and drums, including the title track, "Game Over", performed by Alexa Vega.
+Rodriguez also performs in the "Game Over" band, playing guitar, bass, keyboard, and drums, including the title track, "Game Over", performed by Alexa Vega.

-All selections composed by Rodriguez and performed by Texas Philharmonic Orchestra, conducted by George Oldziey and Rodriguez.
+All selections were composed by Rodriguez and performed by the Texas Philharmonic Orchestra, conducted by George Oldziey and Rodriguez.